 |Certificates of Deposit|| ||$1000 for all terms|

 Signature Bank of Arkansas has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Signature Bank of Arkansas does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
+Signature Bank of Arkansas does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Signature Bank of Arkansas's CD rates are fair in comparison to the national average.Back to Overview
+Signature Bank of Arkansas's CD rates are fair compared to the national average.Back to Overview

 Find a Signature Bank of Arkansas Near Me

-Signature Bank of Arkansas has six branches across the U.S.Back to Overview
+Signature Bank of Arkansas has six locations across the U.S.Back to Overview